Change your protocol, update your authorisation, report safety issues, submit safety updates and complete your end-of-trial study report.

 Full details of what to include in a DSUR are on the European Commission website.

-You can submit your DSUR using CESP or on a CD to:
+You can submit your DSUR using CESP.

 At the end of the DSUR reporting period the sponsor may assess the new safety information that has been generated and submit any proposed safety changes to the investigator’s brochure as a substantial amendment.
 This amendment should be supported by the DSUR and approved before the reference safety information (RSI) is changed.